 While it’s no surprise that video and virtual tours have been around in real estate for a while, COVID-19 has forced more real estate agents to offer these services to minimize interruptions for home buyers.
 We expect to see that video and 3D tours will become a normal prerequisite to viewing a home in person.
 People will view less homes and real estate agents will offer to pre-visit the homes to take a live video if the home doesn’t have a 3D tour.

 Having a real estate agent representing you will become something you need to do early on in your home search.
 Many sellers will now not let buyers into their home with out agent representation.
-Agents will also become a key factor for when you want more detail of a home as they can go and take a personalized video tour for you.
+Real estate agents will also become a key factor for when you want more detail of a home as they can go and take a personalized video tour for you.

 Real Estate Contracts Are Being Updated to Account for Changes Due To COVID-19